Nurturing neuroscience in Hong Kong

 The symposium, organised by the Hong Kong Institute for Advanced Study (HKIAS), brought together 14 distinguished scholars including members of Academia Europaea, US National Academy of Sciences, Chinese Academy of Sciences, American Academy of Arts and Sciences and World Academy of Sciences; and distinguished professors from universities in North America, Europe, Japan, mainland China and Hong Kong.

 Professor Tomas Hökfelt, Senior Fellow of HKIAS and Professor at the Karolinska Institutet, Sweden and one of the organisers of the symposium, gave the welcoming address at the opening ceremony, while Professor Sir Colin Blakemore, Senior Fellow of HKIAS and Yeung Kin Man Chair Professor of Neuroscience at CityU, said in his closing remarks that the symposium had provided a platform for discussing recent advances in modern neuroscience and exploration for new collaboration in the field.
-Professor He Jufang, Chair Professor of the Department of Biomedical Sciences at CityU, was another of the organisers.
+Professor He Jufang, Wong Chun Hong Chair Professor of Translational Neuroscience at CityU, was another of the organisers.

 A group of world-leading neuroscientists, including Professor He; Professor Carol Barnes from the University of Arizona, US; Professor Nancy Ip from the Hong Kong University of Science and Technology; and Professor Tara Spires-Jones from the University of Edinburgh, UK, discussed the neural development and function of neural circuits at a session titled “Memory, Ageing and Dementia” on 26 March.